 Acceptance of "any payment" after the notice to vacate is given, but prior to the eviction, does not constitute a waiver of the notice or a waiver of any judgment for possession, unless the parties so agree in writing.

 If either the landlord or the tenant fails to appear at the eviction hearing, the judge may decide to postpone the hearing for not less than six nor more than ten days after the day originally scheduled.

-If after the hearing the court rules for the landlord, it will order the sheriff to remove the tenant from the residence.
+If the landlord does not request a warrant of restitution within 60 days from the date of judgment (or from the expiration date of any stay of execution), the judgment for possession will no longer be valid.
+If the landlord does not exercise a warrant of restitution within 60 days from the date of warrant, the judgment for possession will no longer be valid.it will order the sheriff to remove the tenant from the residence.
 If the landlord wins, the court may order the tenant to pay the landlord's costs for filing the suit.

 Proper Notice to Vacate Premises

 A landlord must give proper notice before terminating a tenancy.

 Either party has the right of appeal to the circuit court within ten days after judgment is rendered by the district court.
 If judgment is for landlord and tenant appeals, tenant may stay in the dwelling until the appeals court reaches its decision if tenant: a) files an affidavit with the district court that the appeal is not for the purpose of delaying the eviction; and b) files sufficient bond with one or more securities, with the condition that he will diligently prosecute the appeal and will pay all rent in arrears, all costs in the case, and all loss or damage which the landlord may suffer as a result of tenant remaining in possession, including rent during the time of holding over.